-A mental health study on stigma and depression among sexual minorities is being carried out in two phases in the Kolkata office.
-Phase I took place from May 2011 to January 2012 and Phase II is from February 2012 to October 2012.
+A mental health study on stigma and depression among sexual minorities was carried out by Dr. Venkatesan Chakrapani in partnership with SAATHII's Kolkata office from May 2011 to January 2012 to October 2012.
 The title of the project is “Modeling the Impact of Stigma on Depression and Sexual Risk Behaviors of Men who have Sex with Men (MSM) and Hijras/Transgender women in India: Implications for HIV and Sexual Health Programs.”

-To capture the regional variations in the experiences of stigma and discrimination and its impact on depression and sexual risk behaviors, four sites were chosen in 4 different states (Villupuram and Madurai in Tamil Nadu, Mumbai and Sangli, Maharashtra, Delhi, and Kolkata, West Bengal).
-The study covers a combination of metro/urban and semi-urban/rural sites in these 4 states.
-SAATHII’s Kolkata office serves as the collaborating partner agency for the Kolkata research undertakings.
+To capture the regional variations in the experiences of stigma and discrimination and its impact on depression and sexual risk behaviors, sites were chosen in four states (Villupuram and Madurai in Tamil Nadu, Mumbai and Sangli, Maharashtra, Delhi, and Kolkata, West Bengal).
+The study covered a combination of metro/urban and semi-urban/rural sites in these 4 states.
+SAATHII’s Kolkata office served as the collaborating partner agency for the Kolkata research undertakings.

 - Amitie Trust

 - MANAS Bangla: Sovabazar, Dumdum, Beleghata and Baruipur DIC